usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 |**FAL2** - FAL2 adds the requirement that the assertion be encrypted using approved cryptography such that the RP is the only party that can decrypt it.|
 |**FAL3** - FAL3 requires the subscriber to present proof of possession of a cryptographic key referenced in the assertion in addition to the assertion artifact itself.
 The assertion must be signed using approved cryptography and encrypted to the RP using approved cryptography.|

-When described generically or bundled, this guideline will refer to the combination of IAL, AAL, and FAL as **_xAL_**.
+When described generically or bundled, these guidelines will refer to IAL, AAL, and FAL as **_xAL_**.

 ### <a name="section5-3"></a> 5.3.
 Risk and Impacts